RackPing/api_client_samples/ruby/README.md

-# RackPing API 2.0 Client Sample Python Programs
+# RackPing API 2.0 Client Sample Ruby Programs

-Python sample programs that you can copy-and-paste to automate common RackPing monitoring tasks from the command line or cron.
+Ruby sample programs that you can copy-and-paste to automate common RackPing monitoring tasks from the command line or cron.

 ## Getting Started